Silena - 29 / Oct / 2018

 Our customers often ask us how often a squash ball should be replaced.
 There´s no written rule for this.
 After using the same ball for a while you start noticing that it´s not behaving in the same way as before.
 Squash balls consist of two rubber halves that are put together.
 Over time, air gradually escapes from the ball, causing the pressure inside to decrease and the ball to lose bounce.
 When you notice that the ball has stopped to bounce enough to have a good game, the time has come to take a new ball.
 How often you have to replace the ball depends of course on your playing style and how often you play.
 Players who hit the ball hard need to switch to a new ball sooner.
 In any case, it´s recommendable to always have a few new balls in your squash bag.

-Squash balls are available individually, in a handy tube, blister or in a box.
+Squash balls are available individually, in a handy tube, a 3 pack or in a box.
 Every ball is packed in a small cardboard box.
 Only the Pro and the Competition Squash balls are available in tubes.
 There are three balls in a tube.
 Many players like to buy a tube because you can store the balls in an orderly and protected way after use: they stay clean and you can easily find them in your racket bag.
 In a box there are 12 balls, each one of them packed individually in a small cardboard box.